 A property that has been on the market for more than a few months suggests there isn’t a great deal of profit to be made.
 Research your chosen location thoroughly, consider who you’ll be pitching your finished property to and the type of local amenities important to them.
 For example, if you are renovating a family home, are the local schools in the area good ones.

-With an older property, you really should be prepared for anything.
+With an older property you really should be prepared for anything.
 Stripping wallpaper could involve the walls themselves coming away with paper, incurring further plastering costs.
-Don’t be afraid to make various appointments to every type of tradesman or contractor in order to know what you’re letting yourself in for.
+Don’t be afraid to make various appointments to every type of tradesmen or contractors in order to know what you’re letting yourself in for.

 Engaging the services for estimates of specialist contractors in roofing, damp specialists, electricians, and plumbers will charge nothing or very little to offer estimates on work and will be more beneficial to you than a surveyor in the earlier stages of property investment.